manuGil/GitCoDev/gitcodev/lesson3-extra.md

 * An Quick introduction to collaborative development.
 Definitions  (Slides).

-> Developing high quality software requires more than programming and technical skill.
+> Developing high-quality software requires more than programming and technical skill.
 Exceptionally good programmers can produce high quality software by themselves.
 But good programmers will need to collaborate in order to develop complex, high quality software.

-* Explain the difference between private and close collaboration.
+* Explain the difference between open and close collaboration.

 * When to Aim for a Collaborative Approach?